SyncfusionExamples/shadow-effect-in-Xamarin.Forms-cards-SfCardView-/README.md

 # Shadow effect in Xamarin.Forms cards SfCardView

-This repository contains sample for how to add shadow effect for cards in [Syncfusion Xamarin.Forms Card View](https://help.syncfusion.com/xamarin/cards/getting-started) control.
+This repository contains sample to add shadow effect for cards in [Syncfusion Xamarin.Forms Card View](https://help.syncfusion.com/xamarin/cards/getting-started) control.

 **Shadow card support is only available in iOS and Android platforms**